Earning over $100,000 a year was once considered a definitive status of financial success…

 Let’s take a closer look.

 Making Six Figures is earning between $100,000 and $199,000 per year.
 Anything over that amount is considered multiple six figures.
-To make six figures per year, you need to make roughly $47.91 per hour or $383 per day.
+You need to make roughly $47.91 per hour or $383 per day to make six figures per year.
 If you earn a straight salary, make a base salary plus overtime, or are purely an hourly worker, you are considered to be making six figures if your gross pay is 100K or more.

 Not very common.
-According to data from pulling Company YouGov, just 9% of working Americans make over $100,000 a year.
+Data from pulling Company YouGov shows that just 9% of working Americans make over $100,000 a year.

 Compare This To The Average Employee Salary